List of birds of Colombia: Gnatcatchers

 These dainty birds resemble Old World warblers in their build and habits, moving restlessly through the foliage seeking insects.
 The gnatcatchers and gnatwrens are mainly soft bluish gray in color and have the typical insectivore's long sharp bill.
 They are birds of fairly open woodland or scrub, which nest in bushes or trees.
-Six species have been recorded in Colombia.
+Seven species have been recorded in Colombia.